What is Virtual Reality

 VR isn't just for consumers

-The role VR will play in the future of commerce won’t rest solely on the consumer’s side.
+The role VR will play in the future of ecommerce won’t rest solely on the consumer’s side.
 There will be implications for business owners too.

 While you probably won’t be managing your online store in VR, you might be spending a few hours at a time with games and entertainment.
 You’re going to want a way to stay immersed in VR so you don’t have to take off the headset for every text message, phone call or real world distraction.